-The following discussion of the operating results, corporate activities and financial condition of EMC Metals Corp. (hereinafter referred to as "we", "us", "EMC", or the "Company") and its subsidiaries provides an analysis of the operating and financial results between June 30, 2012 and September 30, 2012 and a comparison of the material changes in our results of operations and financial condition between the three-month period ended September 30, 2011 and the three-month period ended September 30, 2012.
-This discussion should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the year ended December 31, 2011.
+The following discussion of the operating results, corporate activities and financial condition of EMC Metals Corp. (hereinafter referred to as "we", "us", "EMC", or the "Company") and its subsidiaries provides an analysis of the operating and financial results between December 31, 2012 and March 31, 2013 and a comparison of the material changes in our results of operations and financial condition between the three-month period ended March 31, 2012 and the three-month period ended March 31, 2013.
+This discussion should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the year ended December 31, 2012.

 The interim statements have been prepared in accordance with US Generally Accepted Accounting Principles ("US GAAP") in accordance with the requirements of U.S. federal securities laws as applicable to the Company, and as permitted under applicable Canadian securities laws.
 The Company is a reporting company under applicable securities laws in Canada, and in July of 2011 also became a reporting issuer under U.S. federal laws.
-As a result of the Company's U.S. reporting status, the financial statements for the annual period ended December 2010 were restated in accordance with US GAAP and were filed with the SEC and Canadian securities regulators as part of our annual filing on Form 10K for the year ended December 31, 2011.
-The reporting currency used in our financial statements is the Canadian Dollar.
+The reporting currency used in our financial statements is the United States Dollar.

-The information contained within this report is current as of November 14, 2012 unless otherwise noted.
+The information contained within this report is current as of May 13, 2013 unless otherwise noted.
 Additional information relevant to the Company's activities can be found on SEDAR at www.sedar.com.

-Technical information in this MD&A has been reviewed by Willem Duyvesteyn, a Qualified Person as defined by Canadian National Instrument 43-101 ("NI 43-101").
+Technical information in this MD&A has been reviewed and approved by Willem Duyvesteyn, a Qualified Person as defined by Canadian National Instrument 43-101 ("NI 43-101").
 Mr. Duyvesteyn is a director and consultant of EMC Metals.